CommitteeOfZero/impacto/doc/getting_started.md

 };
 ```

-* In apporpriate UI definition file located in `/src/profile/games/<game_name>/` in the `Configure` function, get the sprite object defined in the profile UI definition file, for example:
+* In appropriate UI definition file located in `/src/profile/games/<game_name>/` in the `Configure` function, get the sprite object defined in the profile UI definition file, for example:

 ```
 BackgroundSprite = EnsureGetMemberSprite("BackgroundSpriteProfile");